Teaching Philosophy

 At UC Davis, I served as a Teaching Assistant Consultant (TAC), where I:

-• Led workshops on pedagogy including, Universal Design for Learning, Supporting Multilingual Students, Simplifying Course Design
+- Led workshops on pedagogy including Universal Design for Learning, Supporting Multilingual Students, Simplifying Course Design

-• Advised instructors students on inclusive teaching strategies
+- Advised instructors on inclusive teaching strategies

-• Regularly read and evaluated pedagogy research
+- Regularly read and evaluated pedagogy research

-• Authored and co-authored teaching guides
+- Authored and co-authored teaching guides

-• Provided teaching consultations to instructors across various disciplines
+- Provided teaching consultations to instructors across various disciplines